CliMA/ParamViz.jl/README.md

 `model_function`

 Let's make it just 1 function for now.
 As before, user need to specify which arguments of the function are driver 1 (axe x) and driver 2 (axe y).

+Also, as mentionned by Simon, widgets should be JSServe widget, and avoid WGLMakie widgets (works better)